CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="DomainAPI..createDomainRecord"></a>

 ### DomainAPI~createDomainRecord(domain_id, type, name, value, [options]) ⇒ <code>Promise</code>
-gets an array of the domains on civo account
+gets an array of the domains on civo account [POST]

 **Kind**: inner method of [<code>DomainAPI</code>](#DomainAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the foirewall list or rejects with an error